Stories I tell to escape my traumas, 2023

 Documentary photo series

-URBEX: Abandoned but not forgotten, 2018 – ongoing
+URBEX: Remnants of time, 2018 – ongoing

 Documentary photo series